eibarolle/np_regression/README.md

   - The Latent ZEncoder of the model.
 - Property decoder: Decoder
   - The Decoder of the model.
+- Property z_dim: int
+  - The z_dim of the model.
 - Property z_mu_all: torch.Tensor
   - Gaussian Distribution Latent Mean of the full data.
 - Property z_logvar_all: torch.Tensor